Today's Verse Analysis

 My analysis standards and methods are constantly improving.
 New information on each verse is provided as articles are updated.
 It requires approximately two years to work through each of Jesus's verses.

-This site seeks to avoid the competing dogmas that have shaped Biblical translation.
-The everyday meanings of the Greek words Jesus used were different than the definitions they have been given over time.
-The research here goes beyond "Biblical Greek" where words are tautologically defined by how the Bible translates them.
-Instead, it is based upon contemporary documents such as the Greek Septuagint.
+The everyday meanings of the Greek words Jesus used were different than the definitions they have been given over time in biblical translation.
+The word translations here are based upon documents of his time such as the Greek Septuagint, not ideas unknown in his time.

 About this Site